siwelbackwards/aicurator/SUPABASE_MULTI_TAB_FIX.md

 ## 🚦 Testing Multi-Tab Behavior

 1. Open your app in multiple tabs
-2. Sign in from one tab
+2. Member log in from one tab
 3. Verify other tabs automatically update
 4. Sign out from one tab
 5. Confirm all tabs update to signed-out state